apache/ignite-3/modules/transactions/README.md

 The simplest implementation of a leaseholder is using raft leader leases, as described if RAFT paper.
 In this approach a leaseholder is a same node as a raft leader.

 The lockmanager should keep locks in the offheap to reduce GC pressure, but can be heap based in the first iteration.
+See `org.apache.ignite.internal.tx.impl.HeapLockManager`.

 # Locking precausion
 LockManager has a volatile state, so some precausions must be taken before locking the keys due to possible node restarts.